 - preparation of peer-reviewed manuscripts published or accepted for publication; and

 - documenting other notable scientific or professional accomplishments.

-Under the direction of the Genomics Core Facility Director, I provide bioinformtic support and conduct high quality research (basic, clinical, and/or population-based) on topics related to the work of investigators within the Genomic Core.
+Under the direction of the Genomics Core Facility Director, I provide bioinformatic support and conduct high quality research (basic, clinical, and/or population-based) on topics related to the work of investigators within the Genomic Core.
 I work with others to design and conduct experiments, collect and analyze data, maintain well-organized records and notes, and assist customers with drawing conclusions consistent with results.
 I also develop improved techniques that meet the needs of customers and provide meta data analysis for multiomic data sets, including single cell data analysis.